 6. Become a Regular Park Goer

-Discover your neighbourhood park, and visit it often.
-Strangers will become more familiar and friendlier faces.
+Discover your neighbourhood park.
+Visit regularly and strangers will become familiar faces.
 Open a conversation, ask them for a recommendation, or see if they fancy a game of tennis.
 Parks are a great place to meet people over the weekend when they have more time to relax.
-London is full of impressive parks, why not some of these:
+We think these are the best parks in London.

 - Regents Park, rent a paddle boat from The Boathouse Cafe.